greg-raven/Department-21/_posts/2009-02-15-headlines-from-the-year-2029.md

 ---
-title: 'Headlines from The Year 2029'
+title: "Headlines from The Year 2029"
 author: 'Noam Sain'
 layout: post
 ---

 Ozone created by electric cars now killing millions in the seventh largest country in the world, Mexifornia, formerly known as California.

-White minorities still trying to have English recognized as Mexifornia’s third language.
+White minorities still trying to have English recognized as Mexifornia's third language.

 Spotted Owl plague threatens northwestern United States crops and livestock.